mozilla/data-docs/src/datasets/ping_intro.md

 To review a complete list of ping types and their schemata, see [this section of the Mozilla Source Tree Docs][sourcedocs].

-Many pings are also described by a JSONSchema specification which can be found in [this repository][jschemas].
+Pings are also described by a JSONSchema specification which can be found in [the `mozilla-pipeline-schemas` repository][jschemas].

 There are a few pings that are central to delivering our core data collection primitives (Histograms, Events, Scalars) and for keeping an eye on Firefox